RefresherTowel/docs/statement/scripting.md

 StatementStateKillTimers();
 ```

-Use this if you want a global “nuke all state timers” reset, e.g. when restarting a run or unloading a big system.
+Use this if you want a global "nuke all state timers" reset, e.g. when restarting a run or changing rooms.

 ---